- Coronavirus (COVID-19)

 Parking permit renewals

-During the covid19 pandemic we offered an extended grace period for resident permit renewals.
-With more people now returning to work it is important that we begin some enforcement again to keep our roads safe and passable, and so that residents continue to have the space they need to park.
+During the COVID-19 pandemic, we offered an extended grace period for resident permit renewals.
+With more people now returning to work we must carry out enforcement again to keep our roads safe and passable, and so that residents continue to have the space they need to park.
 If your permit is due for renewal or has expired during the lockdown period, please renew it online to avoid a penalty.
-If you require further guidance call tel: 0207 361 4381, where a customer service advisor will be able to help.